nPoseTeam/nPose-LM-LG-chains-plugin/README.md

     1. Replace "seatnumber" with the number of the seat
     2. The arb num 2732 is what the chains plugin is looking for and is interpreted as a command to send chains.
     3. The next is a list of chain point~cuff point matching pairs.
 In the above `SATMSG` the pairs are as follows:  leftloop to lcuff, and rightloop to rcuff.
     4. Chains are drawn from the chain point to the designated cuff (or vice versa).
-See references below for a list of cahin point names.
+See references below for a list of chain point names.
 5. Add a `NOTSATMSG` (nPose V3.00 or older) or `ON_UNSIT` (nPose V3.10 or newer) to drop chains when this person stands or changes pose sets.
   `NOTSATMSG` in this form: `NOTSATMSG|2733|leftloop~rightloop`(nPose V3.00 or older)
   `ON_UNSIT` in this form `ON_UNSIT|seatnumber|CHAINS_REMOVE|leftloop~rightloop` (nPose V3.10 or newer)